MUbarak123-56/fpl-research/README.md

 The insights presented in this project are based on data sourced from:

 - Premier League game and player performance data: [Excel For Soccer](https://www.excel4soccer.com/download/)
-- Fantasy Premier League data and analysis: [Fantasy-Premier-League on GitHub](https://github.com/vaastav/Fantasy-Premier-League)
+- Vaastav's FPL Historical Data: [Fantasy-Premier-League on GitHub](https://github.com/vaastav/Fantasy-Premier-League)